 -Warren Buffett, as the world slid down the cliff towards financial meltdown in late 2008.

 (For the record, the Dow closed at 16,576.66 to end 2013, a 25,016% increase!!)

 It’s easy to admire and aspire to emulate a wonderful man like Warren Buffett.

-In this Part 1 introduction post (part 2 and part 3 here) and of a multi-segment look at Value Investing, I want to take a closer look at quite possibly the greatest value investor of all time – The Oracle of Omaha, himself, Warren Buffett.
+In this Part 1 introduction post of a multi-segment look at Value Investing, I want to take a closer look at quite possibly the greatest value investor of all time – The Oracle of Omaha, himself, Warren Buffett.
 Buffett has amassed a fortune as the chairman of Berkshire Hathaway, a textile manufacturing firm turned conglomerate and holding company for his diversified investment portfolio.
 With an unassuming, humble, often self-deprecating sense of humor and candor, Buffett has a knack for cutting through all the noise, speculation, rabble-rousing, and chest beating Wall Street can muster by providing consistently clear “Ah-Ha” truisms that just make sense.

 He’s a rational, common-sense thinker.
 Anyone who’s ever seen him speak on CNBC or any other public forum, can understand and appreciate his jovial, even colloquial approach.
 He’s just a feel-good kind of guy.
 The love he has for stock selection, philanthropy, and the good ol’ US of A, is a true inspiration to me and droves of other Buffett followers.

 The richest person on earth in 2008 according to Forbes and a net worth of roughly $44 billion in 2012, sure, but you’d never know it if you walked past him on a sidewalk in his Omaha, Nebraska hometown.

 Carol J. Loomis, long time chief journalist on Warren Buffett at Fortune Magazine, wrote in 1988: